 Inter school competitions

 - Children have successfully competed in football, netball, athletics, cross country, rugby, water polo, triathlon and dodge-ball tournaments.
 Success in events such as Athletics and Rothwell Inter School Sports has improved this year thanks to the new Athletics equipment.

 - The sports premium has helped to pay for the use of mini buses to transport children to and from sporting events.
 This has enabled us to enter into many more events this year.

 Feedback from children and parents

-- Mrs McGuire met with the School Council to receive feedback from their classmates who said that they loved their PE lessons this year and particularly enjoy trying new activities.
+- Mrs McGuire met with the School Council to receive feedback from their classmates who said that they loved their PE lessons and particularly enjoyed trying new activities.
 In response we developed a new format for Sports Day to make the event bigger with more participation from the children.

 Imoroved Sports Grounds